jeffreydwalter/arlo/README.md

 # arlo
-##Python module for interacting with the Netgear Arlo camera system.
+> Python module for interacting with Netgear's Arlo camera system.

 This just a personal utility that I created out of necessity.
 It is by no means complete, although it does expose quite a bit of the Arlo interface in an easy to use Python pacakge.